bacalhau-project/bacalhau/docs/intro.md

 ## Overview

 Bacalhau is a platform for public, transparent, and optionally verifiable distributed computation.
 It enables users to run arbitrary Docker containers and WebAssembly (wasm) images as tasks against data stored in the InterPlanetary File System (IPFS).

-Bacalhau operates on a network of open compute resources made available to serve any data processing workload.
 This architecture is also referred to as **Compute Over Data** (or CoD). _[Bacalhau](https://translate.google.com/?sl=pt&tl=en&text=bacalhau&op=translate) was coined from the Portuguese word for salted Cod fish_.  **At the moment we are free volunteer network, enjoy;)**

 ## Why Bacalhau?

-- ⚡️ **Process jobs fast**: Jobs in Bacalhau are processed where the data was created (meaning no ingress/egress) and all jobs are parallel by default.
+- ⚡️ **Process jobs fast**: Jobs in Bacalhau are processed where the data was created and all jobs are parallel by default.
-- 💸 **Low cost:** Bacalhau uses the compute that produced the data in the first place and reuses the existing hardware you already have.
-You also save on any ingress/egress fees you may have been charged.
-The cost of computing is much cheaper than managed services.
+- 💸 **Low cost:** You get to save on ingress/egress fees you encounter whenver you move data around since jobs are processed where the data is created.
 - 🔐 **Secure**: Data is not collected in a central location before processing, meaning all scrubbing and security can be applied at the point of collection.
-- 📚 **Large-scale data**: With Bacalhau, you can manage your own containers that can scale to batch process petabytes (quadrillion bytes) files.
+- 📚 **Large-scale data**: Bacalhau operates on a network of open compute resources made available to serve any data processing workload.
+With Bacalhau you can batch process petabytes (quadrillion bytes) of data.

 ## Our Vision